vmware/container-service-extension/docs/CLUSTER_MANAGEMENT.md

 `vcd cse` commands can be scripted to automate the creation and operation of Kubernetes clusters and nodes.

-Users can also interact with CSE via the Python package or the CSE API exposed in vCD.
+Users can interact with CSE via the Python package (container-service-extension) or the CSE REST API exposed via vCD.

-This Python script creates a Kubernetes cluster on vCloud Director:
+This following Python script creates a Kubernetes cluster on vCloud Director:
 ```python
 #!/usr/bin/env python3
 from pyvcloud.vcd.client import BasicLoginCredentials